loay-ashraf/RxNetworkKit/Docs.docc/Articles/ConnectingToWebSocket.md

 ## Overview

-In this article we will walk you through on how to connect to a web socket server and how to send/receive messages and data.
+In this article we will walk you through on how to connect to a web socket server and how to send/receive messages.

 ### Creating a http client